ActiveLogin/ActiveLogin.Authentication/README.md

 ```
 ### Do I need to use your ASP.NET Core Auth provider, or can just use the API?

 No, it's optional :) We have seperated the API-wrappers for both BankID and GrandID into two separate packages so that you can use them in other scenarios we have not covered.
-The look like this and are both well documented using XML-comments:
+The look like this and are both well documented using XML-comments.

 #### ActiveLogin.Authentication.BankId.Api